greenlight-coop/infrastructure/terraform/README.md

 Alternate to running the set up steps that follow manually, invoke the `setup.sh` script in either the `greenlight_gcp` or `greenlight_kind` directory.

+Note that if setting up via `greenlight_gcp` it's important to update the domain NS records while the script is running so that DNS configuration works correctly in later steps.

 ### Install GCP Project and GKE Cluster

 See the README.md in the `greenlight_gcp` directory.
 Instructions that follow below should be run in the `greenlight_gcp`